If your goal is to build a well-defined and strong chest, incline dumbbell flys are a great way to help you get there.

 While it's essential to achieve a full range of motion during the incline dumbbell fly, don't overdo it!
 Taking your range of motion too far can put a lot of strain on your shoulders and could lead to injury.

-Aim to bring the dumbbells down to about your chest height at the bottom.
+Aim to bring the dumbbells down to about chest height.
 Feeling a stretch in your chest without any pain is a good stopping point on the way down.

 Some people tend to squeeze the dumbbells hard throughout the entire exercise.
 This is okay to do this, but it can shift the focus away from your chest muscles if you aren’t careful.